DeepakDani/Interview/Interview-Question.md

 1. what is xml files?
 hadoop tasktracker &

 1. If you are using Hadoop 2.2.0 which has YARN framework, there is no jobtracker in it.
 Its functionality is split and replaced by ResourceManager and ApplicationMaster.
-Here is expected jps prinout while running YARN
+Here is expected jps prinout while running YARN1.

+Q.
+In order to handle the Objects in Hadoop way.
+For example, hadoop uses Text instead of java's String.
+The Text class in hadoop is similar to a java String, however, Text implements interfaces like Comparable, Writable and WritableComparable.

+1. These interfaces are all necessary for MapReduce; the Comparable interface is used for comparing when the reducer sorts the keys, and Writable can write the result to the local disk.
+It does not use the java Serializable because java Serializable is too big or too heavy for hadoop, Writable can serializable the hadoop Object in a very light way.

+1. Why does Hadoop need classes like Text or IntWritable instead of String or Integer?